OpenGammaProject/Open-Gamma-Detector/README.md

 ---

-**This is the latest hardware revision 4.1.
+**This is the latest hardware revision 4.2 using the Pico 2!
 For older revisions, please have a look at the [other branches](https://github.com/OpenGammaProject/Open-Gamma-Detector/branches).
 A comparison between the 4.0 and 3.x hardware can be found [here](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/log/225597-revision-40-status-report).**

 **This project is also on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer), where I post important project updates and other announcements!**